-This regulation establishes a time-limited tolerance for residues of kasugamycin, 3-O-[2-amino-4-[(carboxyiminomethyl)amino]-2,3,4,6-tetradeoxy-α-D-arabino-hexopyranosyl]-D-chiro-inositol in or on apples.
-This action is in response to EPA's granting of an emergency exemption under section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) authorizing use of the agricultural bactericide on apples.
-This regulation establishes a maximum permissible level for residues of kasugamycin in this food commodity.
-The time-limited tolerance expires and is revoked on December 31, 2012.
+This regulation establishes time-limited tolerances for residues of kasugamycin in or on almonds.
+This action is in response to EPA's granting of an emergency exemption under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) authorizing use of the pesticide on almond trees.
+This regulation establishes maximum permissible levels for residues of kasugamycin in or on this commodity.
+The time-limited tolerances expire on December 31, 2023.

-This regulation is effective April 14, 2010.
-Objections and requests for hearings must be received on or before June 14, 2010, and must be filed in accordance with the instructions provided in 40 CFR part 178 (see also Unit I.C. of the SUPPLEMENTARY INFORMATION.
+This regulation is effective October 8, 2020.
+Objections and requests for hearings must be received on or before December 7, 2020, and must be filed in accordance with the instructions provided in 40 CFR part 178 (see also Unit I.C. of the SUPPLEMENTARY INFORMATION).